xuankimtran/docs-1/pages/katalon-studio/docs/intro-record-windows.md

 sidebar: katalon_studio_docs_sidebar
 permalink: katalon-studio/docs/intro-record-windows.html
 ---

-> Starting in **Katalon Studio version 7.0**, you can record a test on a Windows desktop application.
+From **version 7.0**, you can record a test on a Windows desktop application.

+From **version 7.7.5**, you can record and locate a Windows element by its relative coordinates.
+The `clickElementOffset` and `rightClickElementOffset` keywords are available and their buttons are supported in **Possible Actions**.
+* [[Windows] Click Element Offset](https://docs.katalon.com/katalon-studio/docs/windows-kw-click-element-offset.html)
+* [[Windows] Right-click Element Offset](https://docs.katalon.com/katalon-studio/docs/windows-kw-rightclick-element-offset.html)

 ## Windows Action Recorder